MontessoriMom.com Education

 Other Concrete Activities

-Use objects, such measuring cups that vary in size to count concrete objects.
+Use measuring cups that vary in size as another way to count concrete objects.
 You can use nesting toys or ring stacking towers too.

 Privacy policy Your privacy is very important to us and we will never share, sell or lease your e-mail address to a third party for any reason.